hmmunioz/DaCodeTest/README.md

-# DaCodes Test
+# FulltimeForce Test

-This is a test application for the DaCodes company, which consists of showing a card with the information of a series, in addition to showing its seasons, chapters and details of each chapter.
-It also has a search engine to choose other series.
+This is a test application for the FulltimeForce company, which consists of showing a card with the information of a commits, in addition to showing its seasons, chapters and details of each chapter.
+It also has a search engine to choose other commits.
 ## How to Use

 **Step 1:**